-Whether you want to explore medieval palaces or industrial mining pits, iconic libraries, or innovative artworks this month you are spoilt for choice!
+Whether you want to step out on a dance floor, try your hand at ancient skills, or just explore fascinating historic sites and stories, this September you are spoilt for choice!
 Yes, European Heritage Days are back.
-We’ve been highlighting all the free joyful events here in England but there's even more to explore beyond our borders - here’s a taste of what’s happening elsewhere in the UK.
+We’ve been highlighting all the free joyful events here in England but there's even more to explore beyond our borders - here’s a taste of what’s happening elsewhere in the UK… and beyond!

 Scotland – Doors Open Days